pnp/blog/content/post/teams-an-adoption-idea-transfer-your-group-chat-emails-to-teams.md

-is available/online, rather than wait for that next email to come in or maybe a couple of people reply to that email at the same time with a different opinion -  I\'ve enjoyed working with you email, but Teams messaging is my preferred internal conversation route these days if I can\'t start a call of course.
+is available/online, rather than wait for that next email to come in or maybe a couple of people reply to that email at the same time with a different opinion -  I've enjoyed working with you email, but Teams messaging is my preferred internal conversation route these days if I can't start a call of course.
 What trigger would suit you best?

-Would you include To/From or CC\'d members too in your Group Email?
+Would you include To/From or CC'd members too in your Group Email?

 Have you used Teams Deep Links before?
-Check out [my blog](https://damobird365.birdhoose.co.uk/) for more ideas or if you have an idea of your own but don\'t know where to start, give me a shout via the various platforms - DamoBird365
+Check out [my blog](https://damobird365.birdhoose.co.uk/) for more ideas or if you have an idea of your own but don't know where to start, give me a shout via the various platforms - DamoBird365